EOSC-CZ/sablona-dokumentace/NMA-en/guides/repository-communities.md

 This community comes with at least intermediate knowledge of the internet and how to navigate between websites and within website content.

 See [Guide for repository communities](for-communities.md) for general description of the organization of the data and how to navigate it.
+See [Providing access to content](../statutory-documents/providing-access.md) for explanation of access to datasets and licencing.

 ## Research community